-In The Netherlands, a settlement can be reached either in or out of court.
+In the Netherlands, a settlement can be reached either in or out of court.
 Arbitration is a common alternative dispute resolution pursued in international commercial cases.

 Arbitration has become a popular out-of-court method to resolve disputes in The Netherlands particularly for the maritime, securities and construction industries.
-Arbitration is supposed to be quicker, less formal, and the option to select arbitrators.
+Arbitration is supposed to be quicker, less formal, and has the option to select arbitrators.
 Due to The Netherlands being particularly arbitration-friendly, it is not uncommon for commercial disputes to be referred to arbitration.

 Overall, the Dutch Arbitration Act aims to facilitate efficiency and flexibility of the proceedings, while simultaneously offering a more cost-effective means for dealing with both domestic and international disputes.
-The Act intends to provide a neutral venue for international arbitration making arbitration in The Netherlands more attractive for international cases.
+The Act intends to provide a neutral venue for international arbitration, making arbitration in The Netherlands more attractive for international cases.

 The Act is inspired (although not based) on the UNCITRAL Model Law (2006), and is in line with the European Unfair Terms in Consumer Contracts Directive 93/13/EE.